 Employers, at this early stage, want to know how they can benefit from hiring a job aspirant for a specific position.
 After they are able to identify that, they then consider how they can make the applicant happy in the company.

-“Why do you want to work here?” is a question asked not because the employer wants to be flattered but because he wants to know if the time given to a particular applicant is time not wasted.
-The question should not scare off job aspirants but help them show their future value and contribution to the company if they get hired.
+“Why do you want to work here?” is a question asked not because the employer wants to be flattered but because he wants to know if the applicant has the appropriate personal motivation that aligns with the company.
+The question should not scare off job aspirants